RoboRescueUMA/roborescueuma.github.io/content/en/authors/JesusManuel/_index.md

-﻿---
+---
 translationKey: JesusManuel
 # Display name
-title: JesÃºs Manuel GÃ³mez de Gabriel
+title: Jesús Manuel Gómez de Gabriel

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Departamento de IngenierÃ­as de Sistemas y AutomÃ¡tica
+role: Departamento de Ingenierías de Sistemas y Automática

 # Organizational groups that you belong to (for People widget)